 Oh!
 Have I mentioned yet that I bought a Cricut Explore Air 2?
 Oh my … it’s amazing.
 I bought a rose gold version from Joann Fabric & Craft store that came with some extras.
 I’m having SO much fun with it!
 I am now making my own designs (as you can tell from this post) and it’s really powerful.
 You can expect to see a lot more projects that involve the Cricut in some way in the future, as well as more cut files!

 If you plan to cut out your peony using scissors, download my free patterns (Design #17) from my Resource Library (you’ll need the password, which you can get my subscribing for free to my newsletter—see the signup box at the very bottom of this page).
-I have two—one is just the flower outline, the other is the flower outline with pre-painted petals and stamen, like shown in the video I made.
-If you plan to use a cutting machine like a Cricut, I also put the SVG and DXF cut files in my Resource Library.
+I have two—one is just the flower outline (a peony flower SVG), the other is the flower outline (peony paper template) with pre-painted petals and stamen, like shown in the video I made.
+If you plan to use a cutting machine like a Cricut, I also put the peony SVG cut file and DXF cut files in my Resource Library.

 UPDATE: In July 2017 I updated this file to include the circle at the end, which helps finish off the flower and keep it all neat and tidy.
 You will not see that end circle reflected in my images or the video, however, as they were all taken before I modified it.
 But I have updated the directions in this post to account for it.